kingron/OnvifPlayer/README.md

 # RtspPullClient
-A pure Java RTSP streaming pull client with hard decode of H264 library and demo, simple but powerful, callback support
+A pure Java RTSP streaming pull client & player with hard decode of H264 library and demo, simple but powerful, callback support.
+Onvif PTZ control support as well.

 # Usage